GabrelBulz/sms_project/ReadMe.txt

 api.py

-    Recommmended to start only yhe apy
+    Recommmended to start only the apy
     IF YOU START THE API THE SERVER WILL START AS WELL

-    It has a function for managin the default route, which will return a "about"-how to use the site; message displayed:
+    It has a function for managing the default route, which will return a "about"-how to use the site; message displayed:
         "bonjour, request exmaple explained sitename/params?id_node=..." where id_node will be the id of the node that you want to receive metrics from

     It has a function for handling the route with /params